-- 1. See General Livestock Rules. - 2.
+- See General Livestock Rules. - 2.
 Horses that are injured or lame cannot be shown. - 3.
 Horses will be brought in only the day of the judging. - 4.
-The age of the colt is determined as of January 1st in the year it is born. - 5.
-Stallions may be exhibited only in the weanling halter classes. - All horses entered in the fair must have a "4-H Horse Identification Certificate" completed and in the County Extension Office by May 1st of current year. - 7.
+The age of the colt is determined as of January 1 in the year it is born. - 5.
+Stallions may be exhibited only in the weanling halter classes. - 6.
+All horses entered in the fair must have a "4-H Horse Identification Certificate" completed and in the County Extension Office by June 1 of current year. - 7.
+All horses entered in the Ellsworth County Fair 4-H Horse Show must present proof of negative Coggins test within the last 12 months by June 1. - 8.
 Age divisions can be found in the General Rules.
-Novice is an inexperienced rider with less than one year enrolled in the horse project.

-- 8. All Kansas 4-H Horse Show Rule Book rules apply. - 9.
+Novice is an inexperienced rider with less than one year enrolled in the horse project. - 9.
+All Kansas 4-H Horse Show Rule Book rules apply. - 10.
 Grand Champion and Reserve Champion will be selected by a process determined by the Horse Showmanship Judge.
-This may include utilization of a new pattern and all eligible participants evaluated together. - 10.
+This may include utilization of a new pattern and all eligible participants evaluated together. - 11.
 Exhibits shall reflect the care and concern that Kansans have for livestock, poultry, and companion animals.
 Animals experiencing illness, injury, or discomfort should be properly treated.
 Professional veterinary services will be available as needed.
-An animal may be removed in an emergency situation at the discretion of the veterinarian and/or division chair and/or extension agent. - 11.
+An animal may be removed in an emergency situation at the discretion of the veterinarian and/or division chair and/or extension agent. - 12.
 No parents talking to judge until ribbon placing awarded.